Children in Key Stage 1 build upon their initial phonic knowledge from Reception and take part in daily phonics and reading activities.

 Below is a short video demonstrating how to say basic sounds correctly.

-The main scheme that the children in Key Stage 1 use is the Rigby Rocket Reading Scheme - published by Pearson .
-This is the core reading material for our school reading scheme.
-However, depending on the children's needs we also use books from Ginn, Jelly and Bean, Oxford Reading Tree, Phonics Bug and Lighthouse reading schemes.
+The scheme that the children in Key Stage 1 use will depend upon their level of phonics understanding and how secure they are with their application of phonics to reading.
+Children in Year 1 predominantly read phonetically decodeable books from the from Oxford Reading Tree scheme.
+As children become secure with their phonics knowledge they also read books from the Rigby Rocket Reading Scheme - published by Pearson.
+These schemes are our main approach to reading.
+However, depending on the children's needs we also use books from Jelly and Bean, Phonics Bug and 'real book' reading schemes.
 This provides children at all levels with a range of material that can provide support and challenge as needed.

 Please see our homework page for tips on reading and learning at home.